-To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis the school will use age appropriate means to ensure all children in a class are aware of food allergies that exist within the school, particularly those that are current within their own class or peer groups.
+To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis Summitview Elementary will use age appropriate means to ensure all children in a class are aware of food allergies that exist within the school, particularly those that are current within their own class or peer groups.
 This includes but is not limited to lists of foods that are problematic to some students, preventing cross contact of foods - theory and practice, understanding what to do in an emergency.
-Education for students will occur twice a year; in the fall and spring, and be age appropriate.
+Education for students will occur twice a year; in the fall/spring, and be age appropriate.

-To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis the district works with families and the Parent Teacher Association (PTA) to create school wide awareness of food allergies.
-Annually the school will disseminate the FAMPP.
+To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis the Summitview Elementary works with families and the Parent Teacher Association (PTA) to create a school wide awareness of food allergies.
+Annually the school will use the newsletter to disseminate the FAMPP.
 School administration will work with the PTA to help ensure community understanding of and involvement in the effective management of food allergies.